upframe/upframe-old/content/terms-and-conditions.markdown

 3. Upframe commits to accept or refuse the application from any participant based on the following criteria:
     1. Motivation to enter the programme
     2. Willingness to work in group
-    3. Willingness to work in other people’s ideas and projects
+    3. Willingness to work in other people's ideas and projects
 4. To successfully complete the application, the participant has to fill in two forms: the one on Upframe website and the Typeform Upframe has sent through email.
 An application is considered finished after the last Typeform submission is successfully registered in Upframe database;
 5. The application window will be open between March 14th and April 1st 11.59pm;
 6. Applications received after April 1st 11.59pm will not be considered for this programme nor for future versions;